pinax/pinax-eventlog/README.md

 ### 2.0.3

-* Use SET_NULL so Log instances are not deleted
+* Use SET_NULL so Log instances are not deleted when related object is deleted
 * Update runtests.py
 * Update CI configuration
 * Update jsonfield requirement